raspberrypilearning/flip-treat-webcards/en/step_4.md

 --- task ---

-Add a shadow effect to both sides of your card using the `shadow` class.
+Use the `shadow` class to add a shadow effect to both sides of your card.

 --- code ---
 ---